 The A Word is still primarily a forum for critical responses to art (sometimes in conjunction with The Sound: Your Source for Arts and Culture in Niagara), though there are also podcasts available that I’ve done since my arrival in the Fall of 2015, with guests such as Stuart Reid, Elizabeth Chitty, Donna Szőke, Anna Szaflarski, Amy Friend, Catherine Parayre, Sharilyn Ingram and Martin Van Zon.
 These have been part of my work at CFBU, with Niagara Voices and Views: contemporary issues in the Niagara region.

-In 2018, I’ll be relaunching The A Word with Niagara Podcasters Network: updates on that exciting news will be forthcoming.
+In the near future, as time allows, I’ll be relaunching The A Word with Niagara Podcasters Network: updates on that exciting news will be forthcoming.

 Sometimes I’ll also link out to pieces I’ve written that are published elsewhere: this feature in Hamilton Arts & Letters, A Confluence of Geographies, is one I’m particularly pleased with, and it also is relevant as it speaks of leaving / arriving, from Saskatoon to St. Catharines.

 I’ve published with Canadian Art, FUSE, Galleries West, PrairieSeen, Hamilton Arts & Letters, BlackFlash, Long Exposure (UK), ti< un journal de critique / creation texte-et-image and Magenta.
 Longer pieces include a catalogue essay for Niagara Artist Centre‘s upcoming book on Thomas Craig Oliver, another for the exhibition Jouissance at Gallerie de Serge Blais in Montréal, as well as a commissioned book chapter for Mona Holmuld’s Art From The Margins: New Perspectives on the Visual Culture of Saskatchewan (McGill / Queen’s Press).